-YES NO N/A If check signing plates are used, are they adequately controlled (i.e., maintained by a responsible official who reviews and accounts for prepared checks)?
-Are two signatures required on all checks or on checks overstated amounts?
-Are check signers responsible officials or employees of the organization?
-Is the person who prepares the check or initiates the voucherother than the person who mails the check?
-Are bank accounts reconciled monthly and are differences resolved?
-Concerning petty cash disbursements: a.
+YES NO N/A 5.
+If check signing plates are used, are they adequately controlled (i.e., maintained by a responsible official who reviews and accounts for prepared checks)?
+6. Are two signatures required on all checks or on checks over stated amounts?
+7. check signers responsible officials or employees of the nization?
+8. .
+Is the person who prepares the check or initiates the voucher other than the person who mails the check?
+9. Are bank accounts reconciled monthly and are differences resolved?
+10. Concerning petty cash disbursements: a.
 Is petty cash reimbursed by check and are disbursements reviewed at that time? b.
-Is there a maximum amount, reasonable in the circumstances, for payments made in cash? c.
-Are petty cash vouchers written in ink to prevent alteration?

-d.
-Are petty cash vouchers canceled upon reimbursementof the fund to prevent their reuse?
+Is there a maximum amount, reasonable in the circumstances, for payments made in cash?
+C. Are petty cash vouchers written in ink to prevent alteration? d.
+Are petty cash vouchers canceled upon reimbursement of the fund to prevent their reuse?